How To Start A Relationship On The Right Foot

 When someone attracts your romantic interest, forming a new relationship involves building intimacy and passion until you’re both ready to commit.
 This step often involves the following elements.

-Find opportunities for conversation
+Find opportunities to initiate conversation

 • Assess compatibility